-- 1. Students who receive a final average score for MED 3 that makes it mathematically impossible to achieve a passing score at the end of the year, are subject to dismissal1. - 2.
-Students scoring between 33.00% and 69.00% may be allowed to proceed to MED 4, although those scoring below 65.00% are strongly encouraged to restart Year 2.
-They are required to meet with their academic advisor or a member of the Education Enhancement Department (EED).
+- 1. Students who receive a final average score for MED3 of less than 55.00% are subject to dismissal. - 2.
+Students repeating MED3 who receive a final average score for MED3 between 55.00% and 69.00% are subject to dismissal. - 3.
+Students scoring between 55.00% and 69.00% in MED3 and making satisfactory academic progress will not be allowed to proceed to MED4 but will repeat MED3.
+They are required to meet with their academic advisor and a member of the Education Enhancement Department (EED).
 The purpose of this meeting will be to discuss an educational plan outlining strategy for improvement.
 This plan may require participation in EED programs designed to facilitate student success.